A computationally efficient Benders decomposition for energy systems planning problems with detailed operations and time-coupling constraints: Numerical experiments

 As the number of weeks in the simulation increases, runtime per iteration increases linearly - see Figure~\ref{runtime_components}.
 Because the master model incorporates more information per iteration due to its increased number of cuts, the number of iterations required for convergence decreases roughly logarithmically (Figure~\ref{runtime_components}).
 These trends explain the superior performance of the decomposition method for problems with a larger numbers of weeks.

-In constrast, increasing the number of zones increases the size of both the master~\eqref{eq:master} and the subproblem~\eqref{eq:subprob}; accordingly, we see a simultaneous increase in iteration time and number of iterations required for convergence (Figure~\ref{runtime_components}).
-These dual impacts explain the quadratic runtime increase shown in Figure~\ref{runtime_by_zone_milp} as the number of zones increases.
+In contrast, increasing the number of zones increases the size of both the master~\eqref{eq:master} and the subproblem~\eqref{eq:subprob}; accordingly, we see a simultaneous increase in iteration time and number of iterations required for convergence (Figure~\ref{runtime_components}).
+These dual impacts explain the quadratic runtime increase shown in Figure~\ref{fig:runtime_by_zone_weeks} as the number of zones increases.
 Increasing the number of zones increases number of resource operational decisions and thus increases the amount of information that must be incorporated by a given cut, as the vector $\bm{y}$ in \eqref{eq:master_cut} grows in dimensionality.
 The direct relationship between zones and number of iterations suggests that higher-dimensionality cuts poorly approximate the subproblems' objective values.

 Our decomposition method outperforms the monolithic approach on all MILP formulations with more than 2 weeks.
 It outperformed LP formulations on 2- and 6-zone problem instances with more than 12 or 32 weeks, respectively.
-The decomposition method remained within an order of magnitude of runtime on all simulations and always maintained a linear relationship between weeks and runtime, suggesting that the decomposed model will eventually outperform a monolithic approach as the number of timesteps increases.
+The decomposition method remained within an order of magnitude of runtime on all simulations and always maintained a linear relationship between weeks and runtime, suggesting that the decomposed model will eventually outperform a monolithic approach as temporal resolution increases.

 We further investigate the benefits of our novel decomposition scheme when compared to a standard implementation of Benders decomposition algorithm, which keeps timesteps coupled when solving Problem~\eqref{eq:prob}.
 In this case, the master problem is given by equation ~\eqref{eq:master_classic}, while the single operational subproblem is formulated as in~\eqref{eq:subprob_classic}.